 Are you curious about what’s involved in completing a graduate certificate program?
 Let’s review some of the factors that led to my decision to enroll at the University of Wisconsin-Stout and then see if I made a good choice...

 Remember that your situation may lead you to weigh factors differently and there are no “right” or “wrong” programs.
 It all depends on your specific situation and goals.
+I was working full-time and had two small children at home, so those factors weighed on my decision process.

 The certificate required that I complete four graduate classes.
 The classes were offered in order and there were no electives.
 One potential stumbling block with sequenced courses is a significant delay in finishing the program if you have to skip a class for some reason.